-- myPortal Smart, User Guide This documentation describes the configuration and operation of the myPortal Smart application and is intended for users. - myPortal for OpenStage, User Guide This documentation describes the configuration and operation of myPortal for OpenStage and is intended for users. - myPortal for Desktop, User Guide This documentation describes the installation, configuration and operation of the myPortal for Desktop application and is intended for users. - myPortal for Outlook, User Guide This documentation describes the installation, configuration and operation of the myPortal for Outlook application and is intended for users. - Fax Printer, User Guide This documentation describes the installation, configuration and operation of Fax Printer and is intended for users.
+- myPortal Smart, User Guide This documentation describes the configuration and operation of the UC client myPortal Smart. - myPortal for OpenStage, User Guide This documentation describes the configuration and operation of myPortal for OpenStage. - myPortal for Desktop, User Guide This documentation describes the installation, configuration and operation of the UC client myPortal for Desktop. - myPortal for Outlook, User Guide This documentation describes the installation, configuration and operation of the UC client myPortal for Outlook. - Fax Printer, User Guide This documentation describes the installation, configuration and operation of Fax Printer.

-Mobile Clients

-- myPortal for Mobile/Tablet, User Guide This documentation describes the configuration and operation of myPortal for Mobile for mobile phones and is intended for users. - myPortal to go User Guide This documentation describes the configuration and operation of myPortal to go for smartphones and is intended for users.

-Contact Center Clients

-- myAgent, User Guide This documentation describes the installation, configuration and operation of the myAgent application and is intended for users. - myReports, User Guide This documentation describes the installation, configuration and operation of the myReports application and is intended for users.

-Attendants

-- myAttendant, User Guide This documentation describes the installation, configuration and operation of the myAttendant attendant console and is intended for users. - OpenScape Business Attendant, User Guide This documentation describes the installation, configuration and operation of the attendant console OpenScape Business Attendant and is intended for users.
+- myPortal to go User Guide This documentation describes the configuration and operation of the mobile UC client myPortal to go for smartphones and tablet PCs. - myAgent, User Guide This documentation describes the installation, configuration and operation of the Contact Center client myAgent. - myReports, User Guide This documentation describes the installation, configuration and operation of the Contact Center client myReports. - myAttendant, User Guide This documentation describes the installation, configuration and operation of the attendant console myAttendant. - OpenScape Business Attendant, User Guide This documentation describes the installation, configuration and operation of the attendant console OpenScape Business Attendant. - UC Smart Telephone User Interface (TUI), Quick Reference Guide This documentation describes the voicemail phone menu of the UC solution UC Smart. - UC Suite Telephone User Interface (TUI), Quick Reference Guide This documentation describes the voicemail phone menu of the UC solution UC Suite.

-Telephone User Interfaces (TUIs)

-- UC Smart Telephone User Interface (TUI), Quick Reference Guide This documentation describes the phone menus of the voicemail box (UC Smart) and is intended for users. - UC Suite Telephone User Interface (TUI), Quick Reference Guide This documentation describes the phone menu of the voicemail box (UC Suite) and is intended for users.